frostime/sy-quick-attr/README.md

 ### Basic Usage

-Configure block attribute templates defined in JSON in the settings.
+- Configure block attribute templates defined in JSON in the settings.
+- Textarea supports auto-indentation, using tab to indent and shift+tab to unindent.

+#### Attribute Template Configuration

 For example, if you configure the following JSON in the settings:

 ```json